 Mobile data traffic growth outlook

 Monthly mobile data traffic per smartphone continues to increase in all regions.
-North America has the highest usage, and traffic is expected to reach 7.1 GigaBytes (GB) per month per smartphone by the end of the year and increase to 48GB by the end of 2023.
-Western Europe has the second highest usage, with traffic set to reach 4.1GB by the end of 2017 and 28GB by the end of 2023.
-Western Europe will be the region with the highest growth rate in monthly mobile data traffic per smartphone during the forecast period.
+North America has the highest usage, reaching 7.2 gigabytes (GB) at the end of 2017.
+This figure is expected to rise to 49GB by the end of 2023.
+Western Europe has the second highest mobile data usage.
+At the end of 2017, 4GB per month per smartphone was consumed, and this figure is forecast to reach 25GB by the end of 2023.

-Factors that will drive higher usage in general include an increase in the number of LTE subscriptions, improved device capabilities and more affordable data plans, as well as an increase in data-intensive content.
-As virtual reality and augmented reality technologies are more widely adopted, content will become even more data intensive.
+Globally, factors that drive higher usage include improved device capabilities and more affordable data plans, as well as an increase in data-intensive content.
+As virtual reality (VR) and augmented reality (AR) technologies are more widely adopted, content will be even more data intensive.

-North East Asia is set to keep the largest share of global mobile data traffic
+North East Asia is set to retain the largest share of global mobile data traffic

-North East Asia is the most populous region and as such has the largest share of global mobile data traffic – 23 percent by the end of 2017.
-This will continue into 2023, when total mobile data traffic in the region is forecast to reach 21EB per month.
-South Korea and Japan engaged in early deployment of LTE with fast uptake, and markets like Singapore and Hong Kong are also highly advanced.
-The rapid growth in mobile broadband subscriptions is expected to continue.
-China is set to add 420 million mobile broadband subscriptions by the end of 2023, driving data traffic to 15EB per month.
+North East Asia is the most populous region and as such has the largest share of global mobile data traffic – 27 percent at the end of 2017.
+This will continue into 2023, when total mobile data traffic in the region is forecast to reach 25EB per month.
+The rapid growth in mobile broadband subscriptions in North East Asia is expected to continue.
+China alone is set to add around 335 million mobile broadband subscriptions by the end of 2023, driving data traffic up to 18EB per month in the country.

 North America and Western Europe have a larger share of the total traffic volume than subscription numbers imply.
-This is due to well built-out WCDMA and LTE networks and high penetration of high-end user devices, complemented with affordable packages offering large volumes of data.
+This is due to well built-out LTE networks and high penetration of high-end user devices, complemented with affordable packages offering large volumes of data.
 This combination leads to high data usage per subscription.
-Total mobile data traffic is expected to exceed 18EB per month in North America in 2023 and reach 12EB per month in Western Europe.
+With increased consumption of broadband-intensive services, such as video, and new applications like VR and AR, total mobile data traffic is expected to exceed 19EB per month in North America and 11EB per month in Western Europe in 2023.